rivannurdin/nuraeni-rivan/README.md

 ## Deployment

 The website is automatically deployed to GitHub Pages.
-Example: https://<USERNAME>.github.io.
+For example [https://rivannurdin.github.io](https://rivannurdin.github.io).

 For detailed instructions on deploying to GitHub Pages using Vite, you can read the documentation here: [Vite Static Deployment Guide](https://vitejs.dev/guide/static-deploy).